moklia/moklia.github.io/_posts/2021-08-21-Slow-fade-to-autumn.md

-I went on a long trip since 7.29.
-By the time I left, it was the peak of the summer, everything in the garden was all stunning.
+I went on a long trip on Jul.29.
+By the morning before I left, it was the peak of the summer, everything in the garden was stunning.
 The garden was so hard to left behind, I stayed there until the very last minute before my trip.
 ![WechatIMG40](https://user-images.githubusercontent.com/79727789/130333401-16fc9c6e-60ca-4a53-8f75-ca8b173ac5b0.jpeg)

 **Those were the fresh harvested produce on that morning**